Tel Aviv, Safed, Tiberias, Jerusalem

 Evening Lecture: Politics, black magic and practical Kabbalah.
 The dangers of Kabbalah in Israel.

 Breakfast at your hotel.
 Check out and departure.
-Visit Tiberias, Israel\’s lowest city at 200 meters below sea level and a multi-layered experience from the days of Herod Antipas through contemporary Israel, including guided visits to the newly excavated Roman Theatre constructed in the 1st C AD., the Barniki Castle and Bath House.
+Visit Tiberias, Israel’s lowest city at 200 meters below sea level and a multi-layered experience from the days of Herod Antipas through contemporary Israel including guided visits to the newly excavated Roman Theatre constructed in the first century AD., the Barniki Castle and Bath House.
 A walk along the cliffs of Mt.
-Barniki with it\’s incredible view of the sea of Galilee, Tiberias and the surroundings ending near the ancient cemetery.
-The tomb of Rabbi Akiva and hear the story of the “Orchard” which depicts 4 traditional methods of exegesis in Judaism.
+Barniki with its incredible view of the Sea of Galilee, Tiberias and the surroundings ending near the ancient cemetery.
+The Tomb of Rabbi Akiva and hear the story of the “Orchard” which depicts four traditional methods of exegesis in Judaism.

 A visit to Hamat Tiberias National Park, which includes seventeen hot springs whose 60-degree Celsius waters are infused with approximately 100 minerals with unique therapeutic qualities that can be found only here.
 Travel south to the Judean Desert and visit the caves of Qumran believed to have been home to a Jewish sect of the Essenes, which seceded from the Zadokite priests.
 Visit the grave of Nabi Mussa (Prophet Moses) for a window into the unique world of Muslim Mysticism in the heart of the desert.

-Visit the traditional site of Tomb of King David on Mt.
-Zion and the Diaspora Yeshiva where you will hear a short lecture about connection between the Hasidism of Rabbi Ba’al Shem Tov and the mysticism of Rabbi Yitzhak Luria.
-Walk through the Valley of Hinnim described in Talmudic sources as the “Gates of Hell”.
+Visit the traditional site of the Tomb of King David on Mt.
+Zion.
+Men and women enter separately.
+To enter the tomb one must be dressed modestly and wear a head covering.
+Also see the Diaspora Yeshiva where you will hear a short lecture about the connection between the Hasidism of Rabbi Ba’al Shem Tov and the mysticism of Rabbi Yitzhak Luria.
+Walkthrough the Valley of Hinnim described in Talmudic sources as the “Gates of Hell”.
 Return to your hotel for dinner.
-Stroll through the streets of “Me’ah Sha’arim”, one of the oldest neighborhoods of Jerusalem mainly populated by Haredi Jews.
+Stroll through the streets of “Me’ah Sha’arim”, one of the oldest neighbourhoods of Jerusalem mainly populated by Haredi Jews.
 Meet a Hasidic Sage and learn about Hasidic mysticism.
 Overnight in Jerusalem.
+B/D

 Breakfast at your hotel.
 Enter the Old City of Jerusalem through Jaffa Gate and visit the Anglican Church/Synagogue.
 Here you will meet the representative of the Jewish Messianic community who will give you a short lecture on Mysticism in Messianic Judaism.
 Visit the Hurva Synagogue, originally built by Rabbi Judah He-Hasid.
 Experience the special energy at the Western Wall (the Kotel), followed by a visit to the Temple Mount where the Jewish Temple’s Holy of Holiest once stood.

-Breakfast at your hotel then transfer to the airport for departure.
+Breakfast at your hotel then transfers to the airport for departure.